 "Failures are finger posts on the road to achievement." —C.S.
 Lewis

 It's easier to learn from failure than from success.
 It gives you the chance to analyze what's not working and do something about it.

 Even if some factors seem to be out of your control, think through what they are.
 Can you do anything to reduce their impact?
 Or is there a way of gaining greater control of them?

 "I have not failed.
 I've just found 10,000 ways that won't work." —Thomas A. Edison

 By failing and then using what you've learned from the experience, you have the potential to become more resilient and more persistent.
-The more persistent you become, the less likely it is you'll be emotionally affected by not getting the outcome you'd hoped for.
-And that gives you a better perspective for analyzing what needs to be done to move you towards success.
+The more persistent you become, the less likely it is that you'll be emotionally affected by not getting the outcome you hoped for.
+And that gives you a better perspective for analyzing what needs to be done to move you toward success.

 Every "failed attempt" simply becomes a new learning experience to fine-tune your efforts.

 Trying And Failing Is Far Better Than Not Trying At All

 "I knew that if I failed I wouldn't regret that, but I knew the one thing I might regret is not trying." —Jeff Bezos